 The back is put together by several muscles between the neck and torso.
 Here’s a brief summary of the muscles involved in pull-ups to help you place your focus accordingly.

 Lats are the wing-like muscles that cover both the upper and lower back and connect the upper extremities to the vertebral column on the back.
-These muscles are involved in movements where the arms are positioned overhead like during a pull-up.
+These muscles are involved in movements where the arms are positioned overhead, like during a pull-up.
 However, any back exercise will involve the lats.

-Rhomboids are upper back muscles made of a major and minor that help us to move the upper limbs and stabilize the shoulder girdle and shoulder blades with aid of the trunk.
+Rhomboids are upper back muscles made of a major and minor that help us to move the upper limbs and stabilize the shoulder girdle and shoulder blades with the aid of the trunk.
 We need rhomboids to perform all pulling movements.

 Trapezius are the muscles we focus on when performing shrugs.
 However, pull training sessions are going to stimulate the traps too.
-Traps are split into three sections – upper, middle and lower fibers.
+Traps are split into three sections – upper, middle, and lower fibers.

-Upper fibers push the scapula up, middle fibers pull it back and lower fibers draw it down.
+Upper fibers push the scapula up, middle fibers pull it back, and lower fibers draw it down.

 Deltoid posterior